Actindo-AG/Documentation/Webhooks/Operation/01_ManageQueues.md

 ## Reset queue entry

-Reset the number of retries to start again following the retry algorithmtegy.
+Reset the number of retries to start again following the retry algorithm.
 You can only retry queue entries that have a number in the *Tries* column that is not 0.

 #### Prerequisites